hsf-training/hsf-training-cicd/_episodes/12-the-spy-game.md

 Now it's time to update your CI/CD to use the environment variables you defined by adding `printf $SERVICE_PASS | base64 -d | kinit $CERN_USER@CERN.CH` as part of the `before_script` to the `skim_ggH` job as that's the job that requires access.

+At this point it's also important to note that we will need a root container which has kerberos tools installed.
+So just for this exercise we will switch to another docker image, root:6.26.10-conda, which has those tools.
+In the rest of the chapters we use examples with files in public space, so you won't need kerberos tools.

 # Adding Artifacts on Success

 As it seems like we have a complete CI/CD that does physics - we should see what came out.
 We just need to add artifacts for the `skim_ggH` job.
 This is left as an exercise to you.